 Artists' books are works of art in their own right, inspired by but not necessarily following the book format.
 They are made in limited numbers and mostly handmade.
 The library started collecting them in the 1960s when the artists' book movement became popular.
-Watch the video below for a brief overview.
+Watch the video opposite for a brief overview.

 You can search for artists' books on Locate.